tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I finished the project of a site for school management.
 I improved the pagination I've put on my site.
 With Javascript I implemented a function who see what page the user selected and add a class 'active' who changes the styles of selected page button.

 **Thoughts**: I'll review the site I built in the next days.
 I'll remember how I implemented the systems and be proficient in it.
 Maybe I redo everything and improve some parts to fix the knowledge.

+### Day 64 July 17, 2020

+**Today's Progress**: Today I improved my project and fix some bugs.
+I also created a [repository](https://github.com/tiagod3p/sms) for it, I think this project was the best that I made and who left me more proud. =)

+**Thoughts**: Being a programmer and live from coding is my dream.
+Tomorrow I'll start a new project, I won't stop until I achieve my goals.